sairam1284/Project3_Airbnb-Beating_Market/README.md

 ----
 ### Key Takeaways
-**Obvious** Factors below by far played the largest role in determining cash flow for a given listing.
+**Obvious:** Factors below by far played the largest role in determining cash flow for a given listing.

    * Size, Distance from City Center, Number of people that can be accommodated, and Number of Bedrooms